-As soon as we experience bodily stress — such as anxiety, hunger, or any other instant, bodily stress or — that the hypothalamus activates the production of hormones known as glucocorticoids out of our adrenal glands, helping to mediate our anxiety reaction.
+As soon as we experience bodily stress — such as anxiety, hunger, or any other instant, physical stress or — that the hypothalamus activates the production of hormones known as glucocorticoids out of our adrenal glands, helping to mediate our anxiety reaction.

 Even though the hippocampus’ joins to anxiety have been much researched, the character of the link remains cloudy.

-Throughout the experiment, participants had their own brain activity measured by functional magnetic resonance imaging (fMRI), and ranked how stressed and aroused they believed from every pair of facing images.
+Throughout the experiment, participants had their brain activity measured by functional magnetic resonance imaging (fMRI), and ranked how stressed and aroused they believed from every pair of facing images.

 After the team analyzed the outcomes, they discovered that more fantastic action linking the hippocampus into the hypothalamus, parahippocampal cortex (PHC), and inferior temporal gyrus (ITG) corresponded with participants feeling more stressed.